Okel Tor Mine

 If you're bringing your four-legged friend with you, so much the better - this is the ideal location for long, scenic riverside rambles!
 The pubs and National Trust's tea room at Cotehele are all dog-friendly.

-You'll find each cottage has been lovingly restored, and decorated in a cosy style with all the comforts of home...including a crackling log burning stove, a squishy sofa and an irresistibly comfortable bedroom.
+You'll find each cottage has been lovingly restored, and decorated in a cosy style with all the comforts of home...including a crackling log burning stove, a squishy sofa and an irresistibly comfortable bedroom with king size bed.

 Of course, you'll also be able to make the most of those amazing views, with outdoor seating that's perfect for morning coffee and evening tipples.